 Ménagerie du Jardin des Plantes

-They have lots of exotic animals such as red pandas, tortoises, flamingos, and kangaroos.
+They have a variety of exotic animals, including red pandas, tortoises, flamingos, and kangaroos.

-One of the best reasons why it’s one of the best things to do in Paris for children is because it’s in such a convenient location in the center of the capital.
+One of the best reasons it’s a great thing to do in Paris with children is that it’s conveniently located in the center of the capital.

 Jardin des Plantes also has a maze and a botanical garden.